Cheshire West Supreme Court Ruling 2026: What It Means for You

 The implications for expert witnesses

 First, there is likely to be less formal upfront definition of issues.
 The ToR traditionally played a useful role in crystallising the matters in dispute, often guiding the scope of expert evidence.
-Without it, experts may find that their instructions evolve as proceedings develop.
+With the shifting emphasis on the CMC, experts may find that their instructions evolve as proceedings develop.

 Second, there will be a need for earlier engagement.
 Counsel will need to decide before the CMC whether expert evidence is required.
 This may compress the timeframe for expert instruction and initial analysis.